 Extended juvenile jurisdiction is reserved for those juveniles who are severe offenders.
 These crimes are so severe that the juvenile is tried as an adult.
 In these cases, the court has jurisdiction over the minor until the age of 21 instead of the age of 18.
 If a violation of probation occurs, then the offender can serve adult prison time.

 If you are the parent of a juvenile accused of a crime, you do not have to be alone.
 Remember that your child is innocent until proven guilty.
 Even if a crime was committed, the consequences do not have to be harsh.
-The charges can be reduced and a caring, aggressive and competent attorney can help achieve the best result.
-Call us today at 612-332-2000 or fill out our contact form for your free case evaluation.
-We can help you and your child achieve the best possible outcome in order to have the best possible future.
+The charges can be reduced and a compassionate yet aggressive Minneapolis juvenile crimes attorney can help achieve a positive resolution.
+We are here to help your child maintain a bright future.